 IP TAKE: This funder is a good resource for local groups that are able to do a lot of good with a limited amount of money.

 PROFILE: A U.K.-based funder, Purely OverSeas Trust (POST) funds small, local and grassroots organizations working in some of the least developed and vulnerable areas of the world since 1984.
-It seeks to "increase awareness in the Purley and District area of the problems of deprivation in developing countries, and to alleviate them by supporting small-scale projects which allow the people there to help themselves."
-POST focuses on supporting agriculture, medicine, education, sociology, and water and WASH projects.
+It seeks to "[i]ncrease awareness in the Purely and District area of the problems of deprivation in developing countries, and to alleviate them by supporting small-scale projects which allow the people there to help themselves."
+POST focuses on supporting agriculture, medicine, education and sociology.